-Not Adopted - Currently the only Director considered independent is Mr Leach.
+Not Adopted - No Directors are considered to be independent.

 The Board acknowledges Recommendation 2.4 in that the majority of the Board of a listed entity should be independent Directors, however the Board is of the belief that each area of expertise required for a Company of Pancontinental's size is well represented and that there are long term benefits to be gained from the current combination of Directors' skills, experience and expertise.